Transportation

 There are many options for you to travel around the island.
-Below you’ll find the most common.
+Below you’ll find some of the most common.

 Car Rental